Filter

 and uncheck the box Implement using filter order. -

-Set Filter type value `Bandstop`and tick the checkbox Implement using filter order.
+Install Filter type meaning `Bandstop`and check the box Implement using filter order.

 Default value |